Our school campus includes the following:

 - Security camera and intercom at school entrance

-The elemetary computer lab consists of 32 up-to-date Lenovo Windows 10 Professional desktop computers.
+The elemetary computer lab consists of 32 up-to-date HP Windows 10 Professional desktop computers.
 In an effort to enrich the classroom curriculum, teachers instruct students to use programs and software like Microsoft Office Suite, Hyperstudio, Kidspiration, Inspiration, Timeliner, Neighborhood Map Machine, Kid Pix’s and Math Munchers.
 Additionally, high-speed Internet access allows students to utilize the World Wide Web for Accelerated Reader, Unitedstreaming, Powerschool (our web-based information portal), the Michigan e-library, web 2.0 tools and many other educational and interactive web sites for research and curriculum-related purposes.
 Wired to a schoolwide network, the computer lab allows students and teachers to begin projects in the lab and continue and/or finish them in their classrooms.
 The lab is also equipped with a multimedia projector that enables teachers to model software skills and promote appropriate computer use for students.

 Kindergarten through sixth-grade students visit the computer lab once a week for 40 minutes.
 During this time, lessons are implemented that meet the state and diocesan standards and benchmarks for technology and computer skills.
 Students in third through sixth grade spend an additional 20 minutes per week in the lab practicing keyboarding skills.
 Seventh- and eighth-grade students use the computer lab on an as-needed basis.